-The VacMaster VWM510 vacuum cleaner and its wheel kit arrived in two boxes at the same time.
-They took about 5 days to arrive from the day of the order.
+The VacMaster VWM510 vacuum cleaner and its wheel kit arrived in two boxes at the same time, about 5 days after I placed the order.
 It was an absolutely beautiful October day so I was delighted to do the vacuum cleaner unboxing right away.
 Moonlight and Sunshine helped inspect the goods.

-Is the VWM510 as good a vacuum cleaner as my research led me to believe?
+Is the VacMaster VWM510 as good a vacuum cleaner as my research led me to believe?
 The unboxing, assembly and installation were incredibly easy.
-The on-board accessory storage is clever.
-The machine hangs neatly on the wall, but I can also use the wheels.
-I have 21 ft. of cord (which might be shorter than I thought) and a remote on-off switch.
+The machine has well-designed on-board accessory storage, a blower and a wet-vac function.

 Ordering the VacMaster VWM510

 I created a set of features I wanted in a garage vacuum cleaner.
 My next vac had to have a blower, a wet-dry function and be wall-mountable.
 I also wanted a long hose and wheels.
 I compared the VacMaster VWM510 vacuum cleaner to nine other VacMasters.
 The VWM510 rose to the top as the best VacMaster vacuum cleaner for the garage.
 Then I compared the VacMaster VWM510 to a Bissell, a Stanley, a GarageVac, a DeWalt, a VacuMaid, a Hoover, four Shop-Vacs, two Workshops and two Ridgid garage vacuums.
 The VWM510 beat them all.

 Buying the Best Vacuum Cleaner Images (click for all pictures)

 I wanted the vacuum cleaner on wall (and off of the floor).
 But I also wanted wheels for using it as a wet vac.
 And the wheels are good for just general portability.
 Without wheels, I was going to have to carry it, which would be way too annoying for my old back.